Kermina1/SuperStore-Analysis-Portfolio-Project/README.md

 - Prioritize the most profitable Consumer segment while targeting growth opportunities in the Corporate and Home Office segments.
 - Optimize Standard Class shipping mode operations and explore premium shipping options like Same Day and First Class to drive overall profitability.
 - Consider rewarding our top performing customers.
+# What I Learned
+- Advanced SQL Querying: Gained proficiency in complex SQL functions and data extraction techniques.
+- Data Analysis Techniques: Improved ability to analyze profit trends and sales.
+- Data Visualization with Power BI: Enhanced skills in creating interactive and effective visual dashboards.
+- Critical Thinking and Problem Solving: Strengthened ability to interpret data and provide actionable insights.
+- Project Documentation and Presentation: Learned to document my project using GitHub.